axioned/handbook/README.md

 - Engineering
 - Project Management
 - Quality Assurance
+- Creative / Design
-- Creative / DesignFinance / Accounts
+- Finance / Accounts
 - IT / Systems
+- Marketing / Sales
 These details would be move here soon.